andreyvit/git-subdir/README.md

 Caveats:

-* Requires manual intervention to merge changes, when there are both incoming and outgoing ones.
+* Requires manual intervention to merge changes when there are both incoming and outgoing ones.
 This isn't a conceptual problem, just something that hasn't been implemented yet.
 See a dedicated warning section below.

 ## Implementation details

 git-subdir does not try to map commits across repositories.
-Instead, it only cares about the changes that need to be imported or exported.
-(We call them _incoming_ and _outgoing_ changes respectively.)
+Instead, it only cares about the changes that need to be imported or exported — we'll call those _incoming_ and _outgoing_ changes respectively.

-To determine the incoming and outgoing changes, git-subdir finds the most recent commit in _embedded_ repository that matches the _content_ of the specified `<subdir>` of the _master_ repository at some point in history.
+To determine the incoming and outgoing changes, git-subdir finds the most recent commit in the embedded repositorythat matches the _content_ of the specified `<subdir>` of the master repository _at some point in history_.

 (Let that sink in.)